 As with any country, it is absolutely imperative that efforts to gain the most possible benefit from Namibia’s natural resources are tempered with an understanding and respect not only for the environment, but for the people living within it.

 Fortunately, Namibia is one of the world’s leading examples of how a fruitful diamond industry can bring long term benefits to a country.
 While unemployment remains high, the country remains open and ready for some significant growth – particularly when it comes to engineering new ways of improving underwater mining systems.

 The sheer scope of Namibia’s marine deposits promise to keep the country’s diamond industry profitable and scalable long into the future, and create new opportunities for great swathes of Namibia’s population.
 By increasing the country’s capacity for mining, sorting, cutting, and selling diamonds onto the global market – a task accomplished through continued interest from consumers around the world – Namibia will stand to benefit more and more from its natural mineral resources, and generations of skilled workers.

 While its diamond industry is not the largest in the world – or even in Africa – Namibia’s ability to reclaim this natural resource from the hands of conflict and greed is a heartening example of the good diamonds can bring to entire communities.
 There is still progress to be made, and ongoing support for this country’s invaluable industry is essential to ensuring its growth, development, and continued success into the future.

-At WillYou.Net, all the diamonds we list are conflict free and ethically sourced – and every jewelry store we recommend has been carefully selected by us, based on quality, traceability, and trustworthiness.
-You can use our Jewelry Store Locator to find a reputable jeweler near you.
+At WillYou.com, all the diamonds we list are conflict free and ethically sourced – and every jewelry store we recommend has been carefully selected by us, based on quality, traceability, and trustworthiness.
+You can use our Jewelry Store Locator to find a reputable diamond expert near you.